mtford90/siesta/docs/api.md

 **Params**

 - path `String` - The path to the resource to which we want to send a POST request
-- model `SiestaModel` - The model that we would like to POST
+- model `ModelInstance` - The model that we would like to POST
 - optsOrCallback `Object` | `function` - Either an options object or a callback if can use defaults
 - callback `function` - Callback if opts specified.